One significant change to coffee that has been made on a global scale is the addition of milk.

 The same effect occurs when combining buttermilk with coffee.
 The resulting texture is unpleasant to most who try it.

-What should I use instead of buttermilk in coffee?
+What can I use as a substitute for buttermilk in coffee?

-Most people turn to buttermilk in coffee as a way of adding a buttery flavor to their coffee.
+Most people add buttermilk to coffee as a way to add a buttery flavor.

 However, as I’ve already discussed, adding buttermilk to coffee doesn’t work.
 So, what can you use instead to give your coffee the rich flavor you desire?